mordvn/pallada_tgbot/README.md

 - Supporting through donations 💖

 ---
-Made with ❤️ for SibGU students and professors
+Made with ❤️ for SibSAU students and professors